-Also relevant is the political internal organization (e.g. federal/provincial jurisdiction, degree of decentralization, etc..).
+Also relevant is the political internal organization (e.g. federal/provincial jurisdiction, degree of decentralization, etc).

 Social assistance administration can happen at different levels.
 In many Southern African countries, national social assistance administration is, for a variety of reasons, centralized.
 Other countries may choose, if not constitutionally required to do so, to cascade administration down to the local level.
+Decentralised service delivery, can assist people to realise easily their rights to benefits.
+On the other hand, the centralisation of the disability certification process can be a deterrent for many people with disability, as it can involve substantial personal expenses for transport and accommodation to undergo an often lengthy assessment process.

-The ILO Committee of Experts of Application of Conventions and Recommendations wrote that "the principle of the overall state responsibility guarantees that the State cannot invoke administrative decentralization in order to avoid being held accountable for bad management or lack of ensuring effective protection under national social security schemes" 17.
+The ILO Committee of Experts of Application of Conventions and Recommendations wrote that "the principle of the overall state responsibility guarantees that the State cannot invoke administrative decentralization in order to avoid being held accountable for bad management or lack of ensuring effective protection under national social security schemes."
+17

-3.5.
+3.1.
 DOMESTIC LAWS, PUBLIC CONSULTATIONS AND SOCIAL MOBILIZATION